PrismSource/P2Mod-Localizations/README.md

 # Contributing
 Any mod is welcome, alongside google translate editions.
 In order to Contribute,
-- fork the repositery
+- Fork the repositery
-- crete a branch with a new name (`mod/language`, for example: `Divnity/Polish`).
+- Create a branch with a new name (`mod/language`, for example: `Divnity/Polish`).
 - Create a Pull Request

 `.kv3` can be included, but aren't needed for mods that don't use P2:CE.
 Mods using P2:CE require to have them included.